Practical, operator-level guides for every stage of an LA multifamily transaction. Written by Michael Sterman — .

 The state of LA multifamily, submarket-by-submarket.

+LA City RSO — Which Rent Control Rules Apply to Your Property?
 Most LA multifamily owners think "LA rent control" means one thing.
 It doesn't.
-There are at least nine different rent control regimes operating across LA County, each with its…
+There are at least nine different…

 LA multifamily in 2026 is a tale of two asset classes.
 The first is firming up.
 The second is repricing.
 Understanding which one you own is the first question every seller…